-There were no exceptions noted in the 2014 CAG minutes.
+There were no exceptions noted in the 2016 CAG minutes.
 CAG was informed of all changes 100% of the time.
-WFP press releases Management Plan #9 CAG informed of renewal of the Pest Management Plan and Notice of intent to treat: annual silviculture review and planned treatments review CAG kept apprised of developments with the Marbled Murrelet Recovery Strategy.
-Operation updates and notification of operating changes OIM updates during the summer 2014 CAG invited to attend a meeting with VP Timberlands and Annual Contractor Safety Meeting CSA certification press releases - kept informed of the CSA Standard Review process.
+WFP press releases • Forest Stewardship Plan updates relative to extension requests and the Replacement FSP.
+2016 Operational updates and notification of operating changes OIM updates at each meeting.
+CAG invited to attend Annual Contractor meeting.
+Company updates at each meeting Road and Safety Webpage and social media sites updated regularly.
+There were no exceptions noted in the 2015 CAG minutes.
+CAG was informed of all changes 100% of the time.
+WFP press releases Management Plan #9 CAG informed of renewal of the Pest Management Plan and Notice of intent to treat: annual silviculture review and planned treatments review 2015 • CAG kept apprised of developments and have ability to provide input into the Marbled Murrelet and Goshawk Recovery Strategy.
+Operation updates and notification of operating changes OIM updates during the summer CAG invited to attend Annual Contractor meeting.
+Company updates at each meeting Road Access updates There exists a starting metal in the 2011 OAC minutes.
+OAC was informed af all There were no exceptions noted in the 2014 CAG minutes.
+CAG was informed of all changes 100% of the time.
+WFP press releases Management Plan #9 CAG informed of renewal of the Pest Management Plan and Notice of intent to treat: annual silviculture review and planned treatments review • CAG kept apprised of developments with the Marbled Murrelet Recovery Strategy.
+Operation updates and notification of operating changes 2014 OIM updates during the summer CAG invited to attend a meeting with VP Timberlands and Annual Contractor Safety Meeting CSA certification press releases - kept informed of the CSA Standard Review process.
 Company updates at each meeting Road Access updates CAG invited to participate in the Coastal Silviculture Committee Workshop - it was held in Powell River in 2014.
 CAG invited to Saanich Forestry Center 50 th anniversary celebration There were no exceptions noted in the 2013 CAG minutes.
-CAG was informed of all changes 100% of the time.
-WFP press releases CSA certification press releases - opportunity to participate in interview regarding certification.
-2013 Forest Practices Board - audit, investigation, and press releases and opportunity to participate.
+CAG was informed of all changes 100% of the time.WFP press releases CSA certification press releases - opportunity to participate in interview regarding certification.
+Forest Practices Board - audit, investigation, and press releases and opportunity to 2013 participate.
 Mention of CAG in FORUM magazine.
-2013 Management Plan #9 Notice of intent to treat: annual silviculture review and planned treatments review Operation updates and notification of operating changes OIM updates during the summer CAC invited to attend the Town Hell Meetings and Appual Centractor Sefety Meetings.
-CAG invited to attend the Town Hall Meetings and Annual Contractor Safety Meetings Company updates at each meeting Road Access updates There were no exceptions noted in the 2012 CAG minutes.
-CAG was informed of all 2012 changes 100% of the time.
-WFP press releases CSA certification press releases - opportunity to participate in interview regarding certification.
-Notice of intent to treat: annual silviculture review and planned treatments review Operation updates and notification of operating changes Old updates during the summer.
-OIM updates during the summer CAG invited to attend the Town Hall Meetings and Annual Contractor Safety Meetings CAG invited to attend the Town Hair Meetings and Armual Contractor Safety Meetings Company updates at each meeting Road Access updates
+Management Plan #9 Notice of intent to treat: annual silviculture review and planned treatments review Operation updates and notification of operating changes OIM updates during the summer CAG invited to attend the Town Hall Meetings and Annual Contractor Safety Meetings

+• CAG invited to attend the Town Hall Meetings and Annual Contractor Safety Meetings

+Company updates at each meeting